ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ## During GSoC Phase 2:

-**1.)** Modified the rtems-record-lttng tool program to read from a file if a –input= command-line option is given so that the rtems-record-lttng tool program can read from a file input given.
+**1.)** Modified the rtems-record-lttng tool program to read from a file if a –input= command-line option is given so that the rtems-record-lttng tool program can read from a given file input.

 **2.)** Produced LTTng metadata.
 In these LTTng components like packet.header, packet.context etc were added.

 **3.)** Modified rtems-record-lttng tool program to produce trace from RTEMS target which is compatible with LTTng metadata.

-**4.)** Added sched_switch event in both rtems-record-lttng tool and LTTng metadata.
+**4.)** Added LTTng sched_switch event in both rtems-record-lttng tool and LTTng metadata.
 This event helps in visualization of CPU usage and resources in Trace Compass.

-**Main Outcome of Phase 2:** The Client-side program now has support to read from a file if –input= command-line option is given.
-Earlier only babeltrace was able to read the event stream but now Trace Compass can also read event stream values.
-The Trace Compass can also display the CPU usage and resources.
+**Main Outcome of Phase 2:** The rtems-record-lttng tool program now has support to read from a file if –input= command-line option is given.
+Earlier only babeltrace was able to read the event stream but now
+Trace Compass can also read event stream values.
+The Trace Compass can also display the CPU Usage and resources.

 ## During GSoC Phase 3:

-**1.)** Stored thread id and thread name in a table.
-Thread id and thread name were stored in a table so that the table can be used later in the sched_switch event.
-With the help of this thread can have name.
+**1.)** Stored thread id and thread name in a table so that the table can be used later in the LTTng sched_switch event.
+With the help of the table, the thread's can have a name.

-**2.)** Populated the thread id and thread name table to sched_switch event in the rtems-record-lttng tool so that thread can have the name.
+**2.)** Populated the thread id and thread name table to LTTng sched_switch event in the rtems-record-lttng tool so that thread's can have the name.

 **3.)** Generated metadata from the rtems-record-lttng tool.

 **Main Outcome of Phase 3:** The Trace Compass can now display the thread state (IDLE/RUNNING) and thread names.
-The client-side program can now generate LTTng metadata.
+The rtems-record-lttng tool program can now generate LTTng metadata.

-## Trace Compass CPU usage and resource snapshot:
+## Trace Compass Trace Visualization snapshot:

 ![_config.yml]({{ https://rmeena840.github.io/ }}/images/Trace-Compass.png)